We sometimes use affiliate links in our content. This won’t cost you anything, but it helps us to keep the site running. Thanks for your support.

 One fine morning Mr. Gumpy decides it’s a perfect day for an outing in his little boat.
 Apparently, plenty of others think so, too.
 First some children ask to join him, then a rabbit, a cat, a dog, a pig, a sheep.
 Soon, Mr. Gumpy’s boat is precariously full, and there’s nowhere for anyone else to go–but overboard!
 This mild mariner takes everything in stride, though, and his guests are soon bellying up to a nice tea.

-Mr. Gumpy’s Outing Unit Study Lessons
+Mr. Gumpy’s Outing Activities & Lessons

 This unit study includes lessons and printables based on the book Mr. Gumpy’s Outing by John Burningham.

 Here are some sample lessons from the Mr. Gumpy’s Outing Unit Study.
+Remember, you can pick and choose the lessons that apply to your student.
+You do not need to use all of them.

-England: Find England on a map or globe.
+Find England on a map or globe.
 Point out London, the capital city.

 What does your student know about England?
 Does he know any of the famous places he’d find there?
 Spend some time researching various places in England including any of these: Big Ben, Tower Bridge, Stonehenge, Shambles (in York), Buckingham Palace, Statue of Peter Pan in Kensington Gardens, Blackpool Tower, Brighton Pier, Norfolk Broads, the Great Oak in Sherwood Forest, etc.

-River Thames: Mr. Gumpy is in a boat called a punt.
+Mr. Gumpy is in a boat called a punt.
 People go punting on the Thames.
 Find the Thames on a map.

 The Thames is the longest river wholly in England being 215 miles (346 km) in length.
 (The River Severn is longer at 220miles (354km) but it passes through Wales as well.)
 The Thames passes through Oxford which is famous for punting.
 It also passes through London, the capital city.

-Rivers: Discuss rivers with your student.
+Discuss rivers with your student.
 Discuss various river terms such as tributaries, source, meander and mouth.

 Tributary- a stream flowing into a larger stream or a lake